wpilibsuite/allwpilib/design-docs/tunable.md

 Backends implement `TunableBackend`.
 Publishing a frontend tunable normalizes its path and registers it with the backend selected by `TunableRegistry`.  `TunableRegistry.update()` calls each registered backend so remote writes can be applied, local values can be published, and `onTune` callbacks can run.

 `TunableRegistry.registerBackend(String prefix, TunableBackend backend)` associates a backend with a path prefix.
 When a tunable is published, the registry selects the backend with the longest matching prefix.
 This allows different backends to be used for different subtrees, such as a test backend for `/test/` and an NT backend for `/`.
+If a backend is registered after tunables have already been published, any existing tunables whose longest matching prefix now resolves to the newly registered backend are removed from their previous backend and republished to the new backend.

 Robot programs normally get a default `NetworkTablesTunableBackend` from `RobotBase`, registered with an empty prefix and a NetworkTables path prefix of `/Tunables`.
 Unit tests can use `MockTunableBackend`.